Jacques Garcia

-Jacques Garcia, (born 25 September 1947) is a French architect, interior designer and garden designer, best known for his contemporary interiors of Paris hotels and restaurants.
+Jacques Garcia (born 25 September 1947) is a French architect, interior designer and garden designer, best known for his contemporary interiors of Paris hotels and restaurants.
+He is the current owner of the Château du Champ-de-Bataille, a Baroque château lying between the communes of Neubourg and Sainte-Opportune-du-Bosc.
+It was built in the 17th century for the Maréchal de Créqui, however, he has made significant changes to the property, most notably building the French formal garden; since his acquisition of the property in 1992.

 Biography

-Born in 1947, Jacques Garcia showed a talent for drawing and objects of art at a young age.
-At the age of eight, he constructed and furnished his first structure at the home of grandparents.
+Born in 1947 to a Spanish father, Jacques Garcia showed a talent for drawing and objects of art at a young age.
+At the age of eight, he constructed and furnished his first structure at the home of his grandparents.
 Thereafter he attended a school of interior design and completed his education in the applied arts.